wieden-kennedy/autoscalebot/README.md

-heroku-web-autoscale has one simple aim: to make scaling heroku web dynos something you can stop worrying about.
-It also integrates nicely with django.
+Autoscalebot has one simple aim: to make scaling paas services something you can stop worrying about.
+Right now, it just supports heroku and simple request-time scaling.

+The next version will support other paas stacks, as well as configurable measurement and decision backends.
+Autoscalebot also loves django, and plays nicely with it.

 Installing